indranigit/indranigit/README.md

 ### Hi there 👋, I am Indrani Sen
+I am a 3rd Year Undergraduate Student at Birla Institute of Technology Mesra.

 <!--
 **indranigit/indranigit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.